objcio/articles/2014-10-10-receipt-validation.md

 To test receipt validation on OS X, go through the following steps:

 - Launch the application from the Finder. _Do **not** launch it from Xcode_, otherwise the `launchd` daemon cannot trigger the receipt retrieval.
 - The missing receipt should make the application exit with code 173.
 This will trigger the request for a valid receipt.
-An App Store login window should appear; use the test account credentials to sign-in and retrieve the test receipt.
+An App Store login window should appear; use the test account credentials to sign in and retrieve the test receipt.
-- If the credentials are valid and the bundle information match the one you entered, then a receipt is generated and installed in the application bundle.
-After the receipt is retrieved, the application is re-launched automatically.
+- If the credentials are valid and the bundle information matches the one you entered, then a receipt is generated and installed in the application bundle.
+After the receipt is retrieved, the application is relaunched automatically.

 Once a receipt has been retrieved, you can now launch the application from Xcode to debug or fine-tune the receipt validation code.